zhaoyul/aposd-vs-clean-code/README.md

 I didn't say they were evil.
 I used the well-known idiom of _necessary_ evil.
 That's because we write them when we fail to express ourselves in code.

-**JOHN:** >> delete
+**JOHN:**

-Yes, you did say they are evil: a "necessary evil" is still evil, just like a "red car" is still a car.
-(Both your comment and this one are distractions; can we delete them?)
+In my dictionary a "necessary" evil is still an evil.
+But let's not get hung up on this.

-Comments are not the problem, they are the solution.
+Comments are not a problem, they are the solution.
 The problem is that there is a lot of important information that simply cannot be expressed in code.
-When a programmer writes comments, they have not failed to express themselves; they have succeeded in providing important information that makes code easier to understand.
+When a programmer writes comments, they have not failed to express themselves; they have provided important information that makes code easier to understand.

 **UB:**

 I didn't say they were "the problem".
 I certainly said that some comments were problematic.

-**JOHN:** >> suggest you use "a problem" instead of "the problem".

-I moved the above comment down so that it doesn't interrupt my thought.
-To me, this comment seems nitpicky in an uninteresting way.
-I didn't say that you used the word "problem"; I chose that word because it makes a natural contrast with "solution" and it's also a natural lead-in to the next sentence, which needs to use the word "problem".
-If that particular word really bothers you then I suppose I could switch to "failures", but that will be more awkward for the sentence (is there really that big of a difference between "problem" and "failure"?).
-You can delete this comment once you have read it.
+>>> I changed "the problem" to "a problem" above; can your comment above be deleted now?

 **UB:**